 You can do just about anything on a wall with Vasari Plaster, Lime Wash, sealers and pigments.
 The possibilities are endless.
 Lime based coating can be perfect in both a traditional setting and the most contemporary home.
-Natural lime plasters is intrinsically resistant to going out of style.
-That is, most faux finishes (which only imitate plaster) start to looks worse as they age, while lime plaster actually has a tendency to look better as it grows older.
+Natural lime plasters are intrinsically resistant to going out of style.
+That is, most faux finishes (which only imitate plaster) start to looks worse as they age, while lime plaster actually has a tendency to look better and hardens as it grows older.

 You can create hundreds of different effects with Vasari plaster:, from classic and refined, to more contemporary and whimsical.
 On large areas, you don't want to over-do it with colors and techniques.
-Remember that some of the best techniques are the simplest ones that will have a classic look forever.
+Some of the best techniques are the simplest ones that will have a classic look forever.
 Lime plaster is sufficiently beautiful by itself applied in a single color without any extras, but if you want more interest and variation, following are a few suggestions: